 What Are Game Ready Assets?

 The term “game-ready asset” is widely used in the 3D modeling industry.
 This is one of those expressions used regularly, especially, by writers who want to reach a wider audience.
 Suddenly, a set of low-poly models is “game ready.”
 Being lower poly doesn’t always imply that an asset can be thrown into Unity or Unreal Engine with ease.
 The same applies to various asset categories like animations, audio clips, or sprite sheets.
 For the game engines they are going to support, each of these needs to be explicitly customized.
 What does that mean when an asset is referred to as “game-ready” in online marketplaces?
 What makes a game-ready asset apart from a regular model?
-We must first understand what a game asset is.
+We must first understand what a game asset design is.

 A game is made up of millions of pieces of content.
 Game assets include characters, objects, textures, shadows, animations, and audio.